MeetKai/functionary/README.md

 ## Training

-We use standard HuggingFace Trainer
+We use standard HuggingFace Trainer.
+When calculating the loss, we only calculate the loss on assistant outputs and assistant function calls.
+Not on function responses and function definitions

+We use the similar hyperparameters as its used in LLama 2 [paper](https://arxiv.org/abs/2307.09288).
+Except we use bigger weight decay (0.3 instead of 0.1) and warmup of 0.03, to reduce overfitting as we sample 2x of the function calling example conversations.
+But ablation study is required.

+We use transformers after this [commit](https://github.com/huggingface/transformers/commit/f4eb459ef25c62c4cc9edde38052da1980977872).
+As it fixes OOM for FSDP training on Llama 2.

 **Hyperparameters**:

-- Batch size: 128
+- Batch size: 64
 - Learning rate: 2e-5
-- Epochs: 3
+- Epochs: 2
-- Max length: 2048
+- Max length: 4096
-- Weight decay: 0
+- Weight decay: 0.3

 *More info and training code will be shared soon*